willmcpo/body-scroll-lock/README.md

       targetElement = null;

       componentDidMount() {
+        // 2.
+Get a target element
         this.targetElement = document.querySelector('#targetElementId');
       }

       showTargetElement = () => {
         // ... some logic to show target element

+        // 3.
+Disable body scroll
         disableBodyScroll(this.targetElement);
       };

       hideTargetElement = () => {
         // ... some logic to hide target element

+        // 4.
+Re-enable body scroll
         enableBodyScroll(this.targetElement);
       }

       componentWillUnmount() {
-        // Useful if we have called disableBodyScroll for multiple target elements,
+        // 5.
+Useful if we have called disableBodyScroll for multiple target elements,
         // and we just want a kill-switch to undo all that. clearAllScrollHandlers();
       }